-Located on the east coast of India, Orissa is also known as `The Soul of India`.
+Located on the east coast of India, Odisha is also known as `The Soul of India`.
 It is a mystical land where mysterious past and the modern today form a harmonious blend.
 A land filled with awe inspiring monuments, thousands of master craftsmen and artists, numerous wildlife sanctuaries, stunning natural landscapes etc. comprises the natural beauty of the state.
-Orissa is also a place where one can let their hair down and relax on the tranquil beaches or make friends with dolphins at the Chilka Lake
+Odisha is also a place where one can let their hair down and relax on the tranquil beaches or make friends with dolphins at the Chilka Lake

 .
 It is really a wonder that such a vast and fascinating collection of sights and experiences can be found at one place.

-The state of Orissa is rich in culture and heritage that is more than two thousand years old and has a glorious history of its own.
+The state of Odisha is rich in culture and heritage that is more than two thousand years old and has a glorious history of its own.
 It comprises of temples, monuments, shrines and is well known for Hindu ritualistic places and temples alike.
 Its natural beauty encompasses the various other aspects of the states where it fairs not so well in comparison to other states of India.

-The people of Orissa is blessed with the touch of creativity and have thousands of artists who have given expression to the miles of unspoilt coastline, lakes, ancient monuments, temples through their artisanship and craftsmanship.
+The people of Odisha is blessed with the touch of creativity and have thousands of artists who have given expression to the miles of unspoilt coastline, lakes, ancient monuments, temples through their artisanship and craftsmanship.
 Every morning the sun breaks over the Konark temple

 , bringing to life one of the most beautiful states of India.
 Bhubaneshwar, the capital city of Odisha possesses some of the most spectacular temples which display architectural grandeur.